Loading...

 Problem (10): Suppose the frequency of a car's horn at rest is $350\,\rm Hz$.
 The car's driver sounds this horn, while it is moving.
 A bicyclist moving in the same direction as the car with one-fourth the car's speed hears a frequency of $325\,\rm Hz$. (a) Is the bike moving in front of or behind the car? (b) What is the speed of the car?

-Solution: (a) To determine whether the bike is ahead of or behind the car, let's explore each case separately.
+Solution: (a) To determine whether the bike is ahead of or behind the car, let's consider each case separately.

-Therefore, the other option of the bike moving behind the car is the correct result.
-Because the bike moves slower than the car, it is actually always getting further away from the car and subsequently hears a lower pitch (frequency).
+Bike Behind the Car (Correct Result): Because the bike moves slower than the car, it is always getting further away from the car.
+Consequently, the cyclist hears a lower pitch (frequency).

-(b) The actual situation of this problem is depicted in the following figure.
+(b) The actual situation is depicted in the following figure.

 The source and the observer are moving in the same direction with different velocities.